Frequently Asked Questions

 Q5.
 Is it far to walk around the zoo?

-Or how about a leisurely boat trip along the Lazy River in Islands?
+Why not take a leisurely boat trip along the Lazy River in Islands?
+Look out for signs to the Lazy River Boat Trip on Sumba island and make your way past the bird market towards the jetty.
 Read more about getting around.

 Q6.
 What animals will I be able to see at Chester Zoo?